 Living the Dream?

-There are days when the freedom feels boundless.
+There are days when freedom feels boundless.
 And then there are the quieter moments when the distance from family and friends sneaks up unexpectedly.
 A birthday missed, a phone call dropped in a patch of no service.
 The joy of constant movement can be matched by a creeping sense of disconnection, especially when the scenery is stunning but your mind’s a few hundred kilometres behind.

 We’ve learnt that making space, both physical and emotional, is key.
 Sometimes, it’s as simple as taking a solo stroll, reading under a gum tree, or setting off on a slow walk with Zoe.
 It’s not about being apart for long, but just long enough to breathe in your own company, to check in with yourself without distraction.